Student's t-test: History

-Gosset had been hired owing to Claude Guinness's policy of recruiting the best graduates from Oxford and Cambridge to apply biochemistry and statistics to Guinness's industrial processes.
 Gosset devised the t-test as an economical way to monitor the quality of stout.
 The t-test work was submitted to and accepted in the journal Biometrika and published in 1908.

 Guinness had a policy of allowing technical staff leave for study (so-called "study leave"), which Gosset used during the first two terms of the 1906–1907 academic year in Professor Karl Pearson's Biometric Laboratory at University College London.
 Gosset's identity was then known to fellow statisticians and to editor-in-chief Karl Pearson.